 Responsible Administrator

-The Vice President for Technology and Security, or designee, is responsible for the bi-annual and ad hoc review of this policy and its procedures.
+The Vice President and General Counsel and the Vice President for Technology and Security, or their designees, are responsible for the bi-annual and ad hoc review of this policy and its procedures.
 The University President is responsible for approval of this policy.

-SOURCE: Approved by President on 10/03/2017.
+SOURCE: Approved by President on 10/03/2017; Revised and approved by President __/__/__.